zuev27/OvGU-2020/README.md

 After a successful calculation the graphs of the Jacobian |J| and its second derivative |J''| are shown.

 Also in the command window a power range is displayed, where the limit mode for static aperiodic stability is located.

+## Questions 05.06.2020
+1. The need to use matcont
+2. Incorrect graphing results of the second Jacobian derivative (probably, the minimum and maximum values along the y axis should be set)